Which Homeowners Insurance Companies Offer Good Service?

 Finding Good Claims-Handling Service

-Our Ratings Tables report counts of homeowners insurance complaints filed against companies in Maryland and Virginia for 2012—14 (the most recent years for which data were available).
-For each company, we also report complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
+The table below reports counts of homeowners insurance complaints filed against companies in Maryland and Virginia for a recent two-year period.
+For each company, the table also reports complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
 The complaint rates indicate the number of complaints per $10 million in homeowners premiums written.

 Feedback from Policyholders and Contractors